Plantar Fasciitis Heel Pain

 Painful feet can throw your whole body out of whack, especially your knees, hips and back.
 And the pain can spread.
-Pinpointing the cause of heel pain can be deceiving, especially if arthritis affects another part of your body.
-Osteoarthritis (OA), rheumatoid arthritis (RA), gout and other forms of arthritis and related conditions like tarsal tunnel syndrome — a pinched tibial nerve — all can affect the foot.
+Pinpointing the cause of heel pain can be tricky, especially if arthritis affects another part of your body.
+Osteoarthritis (OA), rheumatoid arthritis (RA), gout and other forms of arthritis and related conditions, like tarsal tunnel syndrome — a pinched tibial nerve — all can affect the foot.
 Other causes include being overweight, standing too long, having arches that are either too high or too flat, or wearing unsupportive, hard-soled shoes.
-One of the most common forms of foot pain, especially in the heel, is plantar fasciitis, affecting some 3 million Americans every year.
+One of the most common causes of foot pain, though, is plantar fasciitis, affecting some 3 million Americans every year.

 “These conditions have very different treatments.
-A correct diagnosis is critical,” says orthopaedic surgeon Steven Haddad, MD, president-elect of the American Orthopaedic Foot and Ankle Society and a spokesperson for the American Academy of Orthopaedic Surgeons.
-The earlier you see a doctor, the better your chances of effective treatment.
+A correct diagnosis is critical,” says orthopaedic surgeon Steven Haddad, MD, former president of the American Orthopaedic Foot and Ankle Society.
+The sooner you see a doctor, the better your chances of effective treatment.

 The plantar fascia, a ligament connecting the heel to the ball of the foot, loses elasticity and develops tiny tears.
 The tears cause painful swelling in the ligament.
-Medical history, physical exam including range-of-motion tests, and an X-ray are all used to diagnosis plantar fasciitis, which can last several days or weeks, even months if not treated promptly and properly.
+Medical history, physical exam, including range-of-motion tests, and X-ray are used to diagnosis plantar fasciitis, which can last several days or weeks, even months if not treated promptly and properly.

 Ninety-five percent of individuals who develop plantar fasciitis find relief through non-invasive, non-surgical treatments, and most have relief after a couple of months of at-home treatments.

-Ice therapy and stretching are good starts, but it's also important to stretch daily.
+Ice therapy and pain-relief medications, like ibuprofen, are good starts, but it's also important to stretch daily.
 Tight calf and foot muscles can make the pain worse.
-Avoid shoes with flimsy soles, and if your favorite pair of shoes doesn’t have arch support, purchase a firm over-the-counter arch support insert — or get fitted for a custom-made device by a podiatrist or orthopedist, says Craig Gastwirth, a podiatrist at Foot Healthcare Associates in Southfield, Michigan.
-Shoes with a slight heel — even half an inch to an inch — take the pressure off the plantar fascia, which is why some women with this condition claim to feel better in heels than they do in sneakers.
+Avoid shoes with flimsy soles, and if your favorite pair of shoes doesn’t have arch support, purchase a firm, over-the-counter arch support insert — or get fitted for a custom-made device by a podiatrist or orthopedist.
+Shoes with a slight heel — even half an inch to an inch — take the pressure off the plantar fascia, which is why some women with this condition say it feels better when they wear heels than sneakers.

-Gastwirth strongly urges patients to see a podiatrist or orthopedist to be fitted for a plantar fasciitis splint.
+A podiatrist or orthopedist can fit a patient with a plantar fasciitis splint.
 Worn at night, this device passively stretches the bottom of the foot and the back of the heel while you sleep.
-“In my experience, it can be extremely helpful in reducing and even eliminating pain,” says Gastwirth.

-If more conservative options fail, you may be a candidate for surgery to release the plantar fascia.
-Typically, surgery is only considered for people who’ve had symptoms for at least nine months and who continue to have pain despite daily treatment.
+If more conservative options fail, you may be a candidate for surgery to release the plantar fascia, but surgery is typically considered only for people who’ve had symptoms for at least nine months and who continue to have pain despite daily treatment.

 Stay in the Know.
 Live in the Yes.